ivpn/android-app/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the CONTRIBUTING.md doc
 - [ ] I have added necessary documentation (if appropriate)
+- [ ] The Git workflow follows our guidelines: CONTRIBUTING.md#git

 ## What is the current behavior?